midlantica/LovelyBunchOfCoconuts/content/memes/the-science/trust-the-science.md

 ---
-title: "Trust the science"
+title: 'Trust the science'
 ---

 ![Trust the science](/memes/the-science/trust-the-science.jpg)

-Trust the science
+This is how we stop climate change bro, trust the science.